Sexual and Gender-based Misconduct Support Information for Supervisors and Managers

 These responsibilities include:

-• All supervisors, regardless of how many employees they supervise, including student employees and GSI’s, must respond appropriately when they learn of allegations of workplace harassment or discrimination from employees or about employees.
-Supervisors are obligated to report these matters to the Equity, Civil Rights, and Title IX Office.
+• All supervisors, regardless of how many employees they supervise, including student employees and GSI’s, are considered Individuals with Reporting Obligations (IRO), and as such, must respond appropriately when they learn of allegations of workplace harassment or discrimination from employees or about employees.
+Additional resources for IRO’s are included at the end of this section.

-• list of confidential resources for discussing sexual harassment incidents with the staff/faculty member is available.
-These resources can help an employee understand their options for moving forward and provide support in that process should they choose to make a report.
+• A list of confidential resources for the staff/faculty member to discuss the experience of sexual harassment and misconduct is available.
+These resources can help an employee understand their options for moving forward and provide support in that process should they choose to make a report.Be sure that the staff/faculty member knows that only those resources on the list of confidential resources are confidential for this matter.
+Human Resources and ECRT will address all concerns that are brought to them.

-Whether your staff/faculty member decides to share their information with you or not, thank them for coming forward and express how much you appreciate the trust they exhibited in approaching you.
+• Whether the staff/faculty member decides to share their information with you or not, thank them for coming forward and express how much you appreciate the trust they exhibited in approaching you.
 Reiterate your commitment to maintaining a workplace environment where all can flourish and that you welcome their feedback about any actions that can be taken to improve the workplace culture (in more general terms).

 Learning and Development Opportunities for Your Team